 In addition to wood inside the home, termites are drawn inside by moisture, wood in contact with house foundations, and cracks in building exteriors.
 Different combinations of these factors attract different species.
 Additionally, geographic location plays a role in how likely homeowners are to deal with infestations.

 Termite inspections are often required in order to secure funding to purchase a home (especially older ones).
 But they are always a good idea whether it’s required or not.
 The risk of termite damage to wooden structures is higher for older houses; that is why older premises are more in need of inspections.
 A termite inspection is vital for any new home because termite damage or infestation may not be readily apparent to the untrained eye.
 Even though termites can do plenty of damage in a short period of time, the damage to the foundation of your home may not present itself right away.

 Here’s what you may want to know concerning the process of most home termite inspections that are carried out by pest control professionals.

-After this has been completed, our team will inspect the exterior, especially areas that are dark and damp, as these spots are much more prone to termite problems.
+After this has been completed, the professional will inspect the exterior, especially areas that are dark and damp, as these spots are much more prone to termite problems.

 After we complete the inspection, we will promptly send you a detailed inspection report so you can use it to make safe, informed decisions about your home.

 When you are ready to schedule your termite inspection, simply call, text, or email us at